 ✔ a light sweater on top.
 I also have a couple of those turtleneck collars which I prefer over scarves for windy days.
 Those can go over any sweater to keep my little ones warm and cozy,

 'Colder days are all about layering.
 Merino wool garments are perfect for this task.
 They help to regulate body temperature.
 Merino fabric traps air between its fibers, helping to insulate and keep you warm.
-If you get warmer, it transports moisture quickly away from the skin, keeping ideal temperature.
+If you get warmer, it transports moisture quickly away from the skin, keeping the ideal temperature.

 So, on those frosty walks:

 ✔ a base layer of merino clothes always goes first.
-You can choose from sleeveless undershirt or simple t-shirt,
+You can choose from a sleeveless undershirt or simple t-shirt,

 ✔ and on top a thick down jacket, or a snowsuit.
 Slick outer material works best as it prevents snow from sticking and accumulating on my little one’s legs and arms, keeping their movement free and easy,

-✔ also, don’t forget the warm woolen hats, gloves and cozy snow boots!
+✔ also, don’t forget the warm woolen hats, gloves, and cozy snow boots!
 Again, trying to keep the hands and feet as warm and dry as possible.

 That’s it!
-You are ready for snow angels, snowball fights, funny snowman making and whatever winter activities you might enjoy.'
+You are ready for snow angels, snowball fights, funny snowman making, and whatever winter activities you might enjoy.'

 Now, with this knowledge, go outside and have your winter fun!